Refugees and Asylum Seekers

 Concise care programme Refugees and Asylum Seekers

-Foundation Centrum ’45 treats people on the basis of care programmes.
+ARQ Centrum’45 treats people on the basis of care programmes.
 Among other things, these programmes define extensively the general features of a specific target group, the (possible) nature of the psychological complaints and the ways in which treatment goals can be achieved.
 With every target group you will find a concise version of the care programme.
 More information is to be found in the brochure Refugees and in the brochure Trauma-oriented day-treatment for refugees.

 There are several treatment programmes for the posttraumatic complaints: BEP-TG, BEPP, EMDR and NET, and also for families as a whole.